o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/dc-lmbr-aws.md

   \(Optional\) Section to show \(`Paks` or `Files`\)\.

-### dynamic\-content show\-signature<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-show-signature"></a>
+### dynamic\-content show\-signature {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-show-signature}

 Show the signature which would be created for a specified file\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following argument:
 + `--file-name <file_name>`

   \(Optional\) The filename for which to show the signature\.

-### dynamic\-content suspend\-versioning<a name="cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-suspend-versioning"></a>
+### dynamic\-content suspend\-versioning {#cloud-canvas-cloud-gem-dc-lmbr-aws-extensions-suspend-versioning}

 Suspend dynamic content versioning\.

 Note that suspending versioning will not revert the versioned S3 bucket to an unversioned state\.
 Existing objects do not change after the suspension, but the S3 bucket will stop accruing new versions of the same object\.

-To resume versioning, follow the instructions to [Enabling dynamic content versioning](/docs/userguide/gems/cloud-canvas/dc-updating.md#dynamic-content-versioning-enable) on an existing deployment\.
+To resume versioning, follow the instructions to [Enabling dynamic content versioning](/docs/userguide/gems/cloud-canvas/dc-updating#dynamic-content-versioning-enable) on an existing deployment\.

-In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
+In addition to the [Common Arguments](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-common-arguments), this command accepts the following arguments:
 + `--deployment-name <deployment name>`

   \(Optional\) Name of the deployment for which versioning should be suspended\.